AnilKumar-Noolu/Resume-from-AWS-S3/README.md

 2. Select your resume files i.e index.html and style.css and click "Next" (here I have uploaded headshot.png as I have added photo to my resume). if you want to add your photocopy to your resume, you can add that too.

-3.Leave the default settings for the next pages and click "Upload" at the end
+3. Leave the default settings for the next pages and click "Upload" at the end

 ![Screenshot-7](https://user-images.githubusercontent.com/98457309/228789539-150faaa1-9b00-458c-98f0-2651e8056440.png)

 Step 3: Configure Bucket Permissions

-1.Select your bucket and click on the "Properties" tab.
+1.bSelect your bucket and click on the "Properties" tab.

 2. Click on Static website Hosting at the end and enable that.